Thieves use different methods to steal cars - from traditional breaking and entering to keyless theft.

 1. Keyless car theft

 Keyless entry car theft - or relay theft - involves 2 offenders who target cars parked near to the owner’s home.
 They use 2 devices:

 Using these systems in tandem tricks the car into thinking the key is closer than it is, which means the car can be unlocked, started and driven away.

-Criminals can buy the equipment they need for this for as little as £100, which perhaps explains why it is a growing problem.
+Criminals can buy the equipment they need for this for as little as £100, which perhaps explains why it's a growing problem.

 Securing against keyless car theft

-A Faraday pouch also provides good protection from keyless car thefts.
+- A Faraday pouch provides good protection from keyless car thefts.
 You should ensure your keys fit into it, though, as some are intended only for credit cards.

 Securing against Hanoi burglary